 Floodplain management

-Parts of the Ballina Shire have changed significantly since the last major flood event in the 1980s.
+Parts of the Ballina Shire have changed significantly since the 1980s flood event.
 Because of our proximity to the coast, high tides also pose a significant flood threat, particularly when combined with floodwater from heavy rain.
 Sea level rise associated with climate change is also expected to result in more serious flooding in the future.
 This means it is important to plan for future possible events.

 Ballina Shire Council is working to ensure it can do everything possible to make sure communities are aware of the danger and are prepared for a flood emergency, and importantly understand their own risks, hazards and tolerability to flooding.